eberhm/jira_scripts/README.md

 # jira_scripts

-Minimal TypeScript scaffold with example scripts to manage a Jira Cloud account.
+Collection of TypeScript scripts to manage a Jira Cloud account and GitHub repositories.

 ## Purpose